 What is a Co-op Kindergarten?

-A cooperative Kindergarten provides a unique learning environment for both you and your child.
-Every co-op family performs a member job that vitally contributes toward our school’s day-to-day and overall operations.
-Participating in your childs Kindergarten program will foster relationships with your community, and build early memories in the school environment.
+A cooperative Kindergarten provides a unique learning environment for both you and your child(ren).
+Every family performs a job in one of our committees that vitally contribute toward our kindergartens day-to-day and overall operations.
+Participating in your child's Kindergarten program will foster relationships with our community and builds early memories in the kindergarten environment.

 We are always open to new ideas!